Pavelzaipin/pg_proxy_net/readme.md

-PG Proxy for .NET
+PG Proxy/"Profiler" for .NET
 ========
+pg_proxy_net is a console-based profiler for PostgreSQL.
-pg_proxy_net is a very simple TCP proxy for PostgreSQL using .NET Core - it is based on Netproxy.<br />
+It is a very simple TCP proxy for PostgreSQL written using .NET Core, based on Netproxy.

+It is intended to be a PG analogue to Microsoft SQL-Server Profiler.

 It outputs the sql statements executed by an application (up to the buffer limit of 81'920 bytes interpreted as utf8-unicode). <br />
 It opens TCP port 6666 on the loopback interface and forwards to 127.0.0.1:5432 (PostgreSQL-default-server-port).<br />
 You now connect your application to 127.0.0.1:6666 instead of 127.0.0.1:5432, and you'll see what it is doing. <br />